-The Council applies a self-determined de minimis limit of £20,000 for capital expenditure.
+The Council applies a self-determined de minimis limit of $\pounds 20,000$ for capital expenditure.
 Expenditure below this limit should be expensed to revenue in the year that it is incurred.
 However, as the de minimis is self-imposed, the Code does allow for it to be overridden if the authority wishes to do so.

 All capital expenditure should be undertaken in accordance with the financial regulations; the Scheme of Financial Management, the Scheme of Delegation included within the Council's Constitution and the Contract Procedure Rules.

-Further, detailed guidance can also be found in the Council's Capital Guidance Notes.
+Further, detailed guidance can also be found in the Council's Capital Guidance Notes (currently in draft format).